What is Pancreatitis?

 - Avoid eating too much fiber at once, as this can slow digestion and result in less-than-ideal absorption of nutrients from food.
 Fiber may also make your limited amount of enzymes less effective.

 - Take a multivitamin supplement to ensure that you’re getting the nutrition you need, regardless of the ways you might have to restrict your eating.
+You can find a great selection of multivitamins here.

 Causes of pancreatitis